taskforge/cli/docs/designs/server.rst

 .. code::

    [general]
-   # If true the server will not be started and Taskforge will run using List
+   # If true the server will not be started and Taskforge will run using TaskList
    # implementations directly.
    # disable_server = false
    # Only used with network server communication